Origin of radio polarization in pulsar polar caps: Results

-The parameter~$I$ represents the total radiation flux, the parameter~$Q$ represents the polarization component along the $z$- and $x$- axes, the parameter~$U$ represents the polarization component rotated by 45$^\circ$ anti-clockwise from the $z$- and $x$- axes, and parameter~$V$ represents the component changing the orientation of the polarization.
-If the radiation is 100\,\% linearly polarized and the polarization orientation does not change in time, the linear polarization part $L = \sqrt{Q^2 + U^2}$ is equal to the total radiation flux $L = I$.
+The parameter~$I$ represents the total radiation flux, the parameter~$Q$ represents the polarization component along the $z$- and $x$-axes, the parameter~$U$ represents the polarization component rotated by 45$^\circ$ anti-clockwise from the $z$- and $x$-axes, and $V$ represents the component evolving the orientation of the polarization.
+If the radiation is linearly polarized and the polarization plane does not change in time, the linear polarization part $L = \sqrt{Q^2 + U^2}$ is equal to the total radiation flux $L = \eta I$ times the degree of polarization, $\eta$.
+If the polarization plane of the linearly polarized waves evolves in time, or changes with distance, then the Stokes parameter $V$ becomes nonzero.\footnote{A plasma containing only linearly polarized waves, but with varying angles and phases will resemble an emitter of partly circularly polarized waves as the sum of the field amplitudes will result in a nonzero Stokes $V$ .} In addition, the polarization degree, $\eta$, decreases.

-In the $x-z$ plane of Fig.~\ref{fig5}, the Stokes $I$ forms a combination of a circular structure centered around the maximum plasma density ($x \approx -200$, $z\approx0$, denoted by a black plus) and a half-moon shape with a larger radius than the circular shape located mostly in the bottom part with $x>0$.
-It has a weaker intensity in all Stokes parameters.
-Our analysis showed that the circular structures in Stokes $I$ are correlated with the electromagnetic flux of the bunches while the half-moon shape is correlated with the low-density electromagnetic wave propagation.
+In the $x-z$ plane of Fig.~\ref{fig5}, the Stokes $I$ is high in a circular structure centered around the maximum plasma density ($x \approx -200$, $z\approx0$, denoted by a black plus sign) and a slightly larger half-moon-shaped region that is mainly located in the bottom part with $x>0$, and has a lower intensity in all Stokes parameters.
+Our analysis showed that the circular structures in Stokes $I$ are correlated with the electromagnetic flux of the bunches while the half-moon shape is correlated with electromagnetic wave propagation in the low-density region.